aha-app/aha-services/docs/jira.md

 ## Integration configuration

-You need to be a Product Owner in Aha! and an Administrator in Jira to set up this integration.
-If you have already configured an integration that you wish to use as a [template](http://support.aha.io/hc/en-us/articles/210385463), you can skip these steps and simply apply your template through the Actions menu.
+You need to be a Product Owner in Aha! and an Administrator in JIRA to set up this integration.
+If you have already configured an integration that you wish to use as a [template](http://support.aha.io/hc/en-us/articles/210385463), you can skip these steps and simply apply your template through the _More options_ menu.

 This integration works with both the cloud and on premise versions of Jira.
 If you are running the on premise version of Jira you will need to create a [firewall exception](http://support.aha.io/entries/40842777) so Aha! can make calls to the Jira API.
 The exception should forward requests to the internal Jira server.